appy-one/acebase-core/README.md

 If you would like to contribute to help move the project forward, you are welcome to do so!
 What can you help me with?

-* Bugfixes - if you find bugs please open an Issue on github.
+* Bugfixes - if you find bugs please create a new issue on github.
 If you know how to fix one, feel free to submit a pull request or drop me an email
 * Database GUI - it would be great to have a web-based GUI to browse and/or edit database content.
 The ```reflect``` API method can be used to get info about particular database nodes and their children, so it is already possible to selectively load info.
 * Ports - If you would like to port ```AceBaseClient``` to other languages (Java, Swift, C#, etc) that would be awesome!
 * Ideas - I love new ideas, share them!